List of Australia Test cricket records: Most catches in a series

 The 1920–21 Ashes series, in which Australia whitewashed England 5–0 for the first time, saw the record set for the most catches taken by a non-wicket-keeper in a Test series.
 Australian all-rounder Jack Gregory took 15 catches in the series as well as 23 wickets.
-Greg Chappell, a fellow Australian all-rounder, and India's KL Rahul are equal second behind Gregory with 14 catches taken during the 1974–75 Ashes series and during the 2018 Indian tour of England respectively.
+Fellow Australians Greg Chappell and Steve Smith and India's KL Rahul are all equal second behind Gregory with 14 catches taken during the 1974–75 Ashes series, the 2025–26 Ashes series and the 2018 Indian tour of England respectively.
 Four players have taken 13 catches in a series on six occasions with both Bob Simpson and Brian Lara having done so twice and Rahul Dravid and Alastair Cook once.